jzmtwong/Cancer-Pharmaceutical-Analysis/README.md

 **Purpose**

 Create a series of charts that illustrates the efficacy of various drugs in regard to reducing tumor growth.
-Present the rsults on HTML.
+Present the results on HTML.

 **Background**